jacksonbarreto/it-leadership-smes-bibliometric-replication/README.md

 ### Suggested citation for the repository

 **Barreto, J., & Dieguez, T.** Replication package for: *Mapping the structural gap between IT leadership and IT management in SMEs: A comparative and longitudinal bibliometric analysis*.
 GitHub repository.
-DOI: `[TO BE ADDED AFTER ZENODO DEPOSIT]`
+DOI: `https://doi.org/10.5281/zenodo.19334871`

 ## License